Ambiguous Persuasion: An Ex-Ante Formulation: No Gains from Ambiguous Persuasion

-Suppose the optimal probabilistic information structure is given by $\pi^{*}$ which generates posteriors (denoted by the probability of state $1$) $1/4$ and $3/4$ with equal probabilities.
-Given this information structure, the receiver takes action $b$ and $c$ at the two posteriors respectively.
+Let $\pi^{*}$ denote the optimal statistical experiment which generates posteriors (in terms of the probability of $\omega_{2}$) $1/4$ and $3/4$ with equal probabilities.
+Given this experiment, the receiver takes action $b$ and $c$ at the two posteriors respectively.
 The sender's ex-ante payoff is

-Consider a probabilistic information structure $\pi_{\epsilon}$ which generates posteriors $(1/4 - \epsilon)$ and $3/4$ for some $\epsilon > 0$.
-Because of Bayes plausibility, the first posterior is generated with a probability of $1/(2+4\epsilon)$, strictly less than $1/2$.
+Consider a statistical experiment $\pi_{\epsilon}$ which generates posteriors $(1/4 - \epsilon)$ and $3/4$ for some $\epsilon > 0$.
+Bayes plausibility implies that the first posterior is generated with a probability of $1/(2+4\epsilon)$, strictly less than $1/2$.
 Hence, if fixing the receiver's contingent plan, the sender's ex-ante payoff will be strictly higher under $\pi_{\epsilon}$ compared with $\pi^{*}$: